Archaeocyatha: Preservation

 The remains of Archaeocyatha are mostly preserved as carbonate structures in a limestone matrix.
 This means that the fossils cannot be chemically or mechanically isolated, save for some specimens that have already eroded out of their matrices, and their morphology has to be determined from thin cuts of the stone in which they were preserved.

 Geological history

-Today, the archaeocyathan families are recognizable by small but consistent differences in their fossilized structures: Some archaeocyathans were built like nested bowls, while others were as long as 300mm.
+Today, the archaeocyathan families are recognisable by small but consistent differences in their fossilised structures: Some archaeocyathans were built like nested bowls, while others were as long as 300mm.
 Some archaeocyaths were solitary organisms, while others formed colonies.
 In the beginning of the Toyonian Age around 516 mya, the archaeocyaths went into a sharp decline.
 Almost all species became extinct by the Middle Cambrian, with the final-known species, Antarcticocyathus webberi, disappearing just prior to the end of the Cambrian period.
 Their rapid decline and disappearance coincided with a rapid diversification of the Demosponges.
+As for the earliest archaeocyathan, the Ediacaran sponge Arimasia from the Nama Group may be within the clade and specifically allied with Monocyathea; however, this is unclear.